 - Rent a car – It’s the best way to get around.
 We used Rental Cars to find the best deal.
 We appreciated our 4WD on gravel roads, but it isn’t strictly necessary for most Iceland trips.

 - Base yourself in Reykjavik and take day tours – If you don’t want to drive or will be visiting in winter (November to March) and aren’t confident driving on snowy roads.
 See Get Your Guide for a wide variety of day tours.

 - Book your accommodation – Especially if you are travelling in the summer high season, you need to book far in advance.
-We used Airbnb and Booking to find self-catering cabins and saved on high restaurant costs.
+You can use sites like Vrbo and Booking to find self-catering cabins and save on high restaurant costs.
 We preferred isolated locations like our cabin at Tradir Guesthouse between the mountains and sea on the Snaefellsness Peninsula.

 - Buy travel insurance – It’s essential in case anything goes wrong.
-We use and recommend True Traveller (for EU and UK residents) and World Nomads (for everyone else) as they both cover coronavirus.
+We recommend True Traveller (for UK residents) and SafetyWing (for everyone else) as they both cover coronavirus.

 - Book the Blue Lagoon – Iceland’s most popular attraction can book up weeks in advance.
 It’s near the airport so most people visit after their flight arrives or before they depart.
 We skipped it because it’s expensive (around $80), crowded, and we found some gorgeous, isolated hot springs in the Westfjords instead.

 - Read The Little Book of Tourists in Iceland by Alda Sigmundsdottir – For tips by a local on travelling safely and responsibly and to understand the impact the tourism boom has had on the country.
 If you have time for more than one book, see my picks of the 10 best Iceland books to read before you visit including non-fiction and fiction.